This post may contain affiliate links.

 I want my children to understand not only where each state is located, but also how the geography influences the food, the culture, and the people.

-I have never found a single US geography homeschool curriculum that I loved, so I make my own by combining a few resources.
+I have never found a single US geography curriculum that I loved, so I am making my own by combining a few resources.

 Each week we will study 1-2 states.
 Ideally we would devote an entire week to each state, but that would take 50 weeks…which is longer than our school year!
 Moving through the country at a fairly quick pace keeps it entertaining.
 We never have time to get bored with a particular state.

-Ben and I came across this book while perusing our local used curriculum store.
+Ben and I came across this book while perusing our local used homeschool curriculum store.
 Initially, I was skeptical because a few of the recipes I saw while flipping through contained ingredients I don’t use – white flour, cream of mushroom soup, cake mix, etc. I have a gluten allergy, so those ingredients are definitely off the table in my house.

 Ben read through a few pages and was hooked.
 If my kids are excited about a teaching resource, I will usually make an attempt to use it.
 He was really excited to try all of these recipes so I will just need to find substitutes for some of the ingredients.
-I break into hives when I eat gluten, so I am use to finding substitutes.
+Thankfully, it is pretty easy to find safe substitutes these days.

 I am excited to try chicken enchiladas (yum!) when we study Arizona, blueberry pie when we study Maine, and clam chowder when we learn about Rhode Island.

 I’m sure many of these recipes are probably available on Pinterest, but my time is worth more than the cost of this book.
 This book will save me probably at least an hour every week searching for recipes to coordinate with each state.
 That is an hour I can use for something fun!

 Eat Your Way Through the USA gets bonus points because it can also double as home ec.
 Kids are learning to cook while learning geography.
-Win-win.
+I love it when one lesson can cover multiple subjects.
+That is a win-win.